Maximizing Non-monotone Submodular Set Functions Subject to Different Constraints: Combined Algorithms: Introduction

 \paragraph{\bf Background} The problem of maximizing non-monotone submodular functions, with or without some constraints, has been extensively studied in the literature.
 In \cite{FMV07} a $0.4$-factor approximation algorithm was developed for maximizing unconstrained (non-negative, non-monotone) submodular functions.
-The approximation factor was very recently improved to $0.41$ \cite{OV11}.
+The approximation factor was very recently improved to $0.41$ by Oveis Gharan et al.\cite{OV11}.

-For the constrained variants, Lee et al. \cite{LMNS09}, Vondr{\'a}k \cite{V09}, and Gupta et al. \cite{GRST10} have provided most outstanding approximation algorithms.
-In \cite{LMNS09} a $0.2$-approximation was developed for the problem subject to a constant number of knapsack constraints, followed by a $0.25$-approximation for cardinality constraint and a $0.15$-approximation for the exact cardinality constraint.
-The latter two approximation factors were later improved in \cite{V09} to $0.309$, and $0.25$, respectively.
-As a new way of tackling these problems, \cite{GRST10} provides greedy algorithms that achieve the approximation factor of $0.17$ for a knapsack constraint.
+For the constrained variants, Lee et al.~\cite{LMNS09}, Vondr{\'a}k \cite{V09}, and Gupta et al.~\cite{GRST10} provide the best approximation algorithms.
+Lee et al.~\cite{LMNS09} developed a $0.2$-approximation for the problem subject to a constant number of knapsack constraints, followed by a $0.25$-approximation for cardinality constraint and a $0.15$-approximation for the exact cardinality constraint.
+The latter two approximation factors were later improved by Vondr{\'a}k~\cite{V09} to $0.309$ and $0.25$, respectively.
+As a new way of tackling these problems, Gupta et al.~\cite{GRST10} provide greedy algorithms that achieve the approximation factor of $0.17$ for a knapsack constraint.
 Greedy algorithms are more common for maximizing monotone submodular functions.

-In a recent work, \cite{V08} and \cite{CCPV08} used the idea of multilinear extension of submodular functions and achieved opimal approximation algorithms for the problem of maximizing a monotone submodular function subject to a matroid.
+In a recent work, Vondr{\'a}k~\cite{V08} and Calinescu et al.~\cite{CCPV08} used the idea of multilinear extension of submodular functions and achieved optimal approximation algorithms for the problem of maximizing a monotone submodular function subject to a matroid.